 WHAT IS AITO?

 Amnesty International Toronto Organization (AITO) supports Amnesty International groups, entities, networks, and members in the Greater Toronto Area and is a registered charity with the Canada Revenue Agency.
-AITO enables local Amnesty International volunteer initiatives and helps to fund human rights public awareness events such as Films for Change and the annual Reel Awareness Human Rights Film Festival; we also disburse funds to support the work of Amnesty International Canada, English-speaking section.
+AITO enables local Amnesty International volunteer initiatives and participation in public awareness events such as film screenings, tabling, Pride Parade, Word on the Street, rallies, the annual Reel Awareness Human Rights Film Festival and more; we also disburse funds to support the work of Amnesty International Canada, English-speaking section.

 AITO has a commitment to promoting AI Canada Branch core yearly operating goals as they are developed.
 We promote communication, coordinate activities and share information and resources among AI groups/teams and individual members in the GTA.
 We work actively to educate our members and the general public about international human rights and the violations of those rights.